lockbox/pd-platform/docs/src/binary/Building.md

 thatthe beginning of the `.bin` is (duh) going to be offset `0x0`, but will be relocated to `0x60000000` on the actual device.

-The `pdc` invocation when using C only projects basically just copy + pastes as far as I can tell.
+The `pdc` invocation when using C only projects basically just packages the bytes as far as I can tell.